-4.8.2 Setpoint Changes within a Week
+4.9.2.
+Set point changes within a week

-In a similar manner, there are different program schedule options for days of the week.
-Plan to apply a "baseline" daily schedule (as described above) to the entire week (days 1-7), to weekdays (days 1-5), and/or to weekends (days 6-7).
+In a similar manner, there are different program schedule options for days of the week: plan to apply a "baseline" daily schedule (as described above) to the entire week (days 1-7), to weekdays (days 1-5), and/or to weekends (days 6-7).
 Then, if you wish to make an exception to that multi-day schedule, add a program schedule for an individual day (1 or 2 or 3, etc.).
 A program entered for any single day will take precedence over a program entered which covers the same day as part of a group of days.

-Figure 8 - Programming Examples for Automatic Setpoint Control (Cooling)
+Fig. 8 - Programming examples for Automatic set point control (Cooling)

-4.8.3 Planning
+4.9.3.
+Planning

 Now, for the program schedule(s) you will be creating, fill out a table similar to the following, which describes Example #3 above, applied to every day.
-Note that times must be entered as "military time".
-Also, the thermostat will not allow a heating setpoint to be greater than the cooling setpoint minus 2°F.
+Note that times must be entered as "military time":

-Day(s) Program (1, 2, or 3) Start Time Cool Temperature Setpoint Heat Temperature Setpoint End Time
+Day(s) Program (1, 2, or 3) Start Time Temperature Setpoint End Time

-1234567 1 16:00 72° 70° 20:00
+1234567 1 16:00 72° 20:00

-2 05:00 73° 71° 22:00
+2 05:00 73° 22:00

-3 02:00 75° 69° 23:00
+3 02:00 75° 23:00

-4.9 Automatic Setpoint Control - Procedure for entering a Schedule
+4.10.
+Automatic Set Point Control - Procedure for Entering a Schedule

-- Preparation.
+Preparation.
 Before creating a time schedule program, be sure the thermostat is showing the time and day of the week.
 (These are set in the iQ Controller.)
 Otherwise schedule programming will be prevented.
-Following the guidelines explained in the preceding section (Preparation and Planning), write down all of the information that describes the schedules you will enter, in the form of a table.
-(You can always go back and add to or adjust them later.) - Turn Off the Local Zone Thermostat.
-If a temperature is displayed, shut off the thermostat for the zone you will be programming by (a) touching anywhere in the screen, then (b) touching the ON/OFF icon.(See Activating and Deactivating a Zone (Thermostat ON/OFF).)
-Wait 3 seconds for the display to return to the Normal Screen. - Enter the Program Schedule Mode.
+Following the guidelines explained in the preceding section (Preparation and Planning), write down all of the information that describes the schedules you will enter in the form of a table.
+(You can always go back and add to or adjust them later.)

+Turn Off the Local Zone Thermostat.
+If a temperature is displayed, shut off the thermostat for the zone you will be programming by (a) touching anywhere in the screen, then (b) touching the ON/OFF icon.
+(See Activating and Deactivating a Zone) Wait 3 seconds for the display to return to the Normal Screen.

+Enter the Program Schedule Mode.
 Briefly touch the Airzone icon once to enter into the program scheduling screens.
 The symbol of a clock face will appear in the upper left corner of the screen, and the ON/OFF icon will be blinking.
 Touch the clock icon briefly once.
-(Touch the Airzone icon again at any time to escape from the programming process.) - Select the Day(s) For the (First) Schedule.
+(Touch the Airzone icon again at any time to escape from the programming process.)

+Select the Day(s) For the (First) Schedule.
 See Figure 9.
 "1" will appear, blinking, in the day of week part of the screen (for Monday), along with the up and down arrows.
-Select the day(s) you wish to enter a program for, then touch the Airzone icon to save it and proceed.
-Touching ▲ will advance through 1, 2, 3, 4, 5, 6, 7, then 12345, then 67, then 1234567, then 1 again, etc. Touching ▼ will go backwards through the list.
-For example, touching ▼ once will change from 1 (Monday) to 1234567 (all week) in one touch.
+Select the day(s) you wish to enter a program for, and then touch the Airzone icon to save it and proceed.
+Touching $\blacktriangle$ will advance through 1, 2, 3, 4, 5, 6, 7, then 12345, then 67, then 1234567, then 1 again, etc. Touching $\blacktriangledown$ will go backwards through the list.
+For example, touching $\blacktriangledown$ once will change from 1 (Monday) to 1234567 (all week) in one touch.
 Note that in order to enter or view a schedule for a different day or set of days, you must escape and start the process from the beginning.

-Figure 9 - First Program Schedule Screen: Day Selection (Default Monday Shown)
+Fig. 9 - First Program Schedule Screen: Day Selection (default Monday shown)